offalynne/Input/docs/6.2/Frequently-Asked.md

 ### How can I ensure gamepads work correctly when running the GM IDE through Steam?

-[Disable Steam Input](https://i.imgur.com/cGdlVJO.png) for Game Maker Studio 2 Desktop.
+[Disable Steam Input](https://i.imgur.com/cGdlVJO.png) for GameMaker Studio 2 Desktop.
 Alternatively, [use the Steamworks extension](Steamworks)

 &nbsp;